lubomirhadziev/parking-slots-management/README.md

 docker-compose
 ```

-## Example request to API endpoints
+## Example requests to API endpoints
 ```
 use Insomnia Rest Client and import ./Insomnia-rest-client.json file
 ```